529 Plans and your Tax Return

-Tax season is well under way, and many of us have been spending the past few weeks getting our financial records in order.
-When you dig out last year’s tax return filing, you’re relieved to see that almost everything looks the same this year.
+Many of us spend weeks getting our financial records in order in preparation for tax season.
+When you dig out last year’s tax return filing, you may be relieved that almost everything looks the same this year.
 But what about your 529 plan contributions?
 Do your college savings need to be reported to the IRS?

 While 529 plans are relatively low-maintenance savings vehicles, there are times when account activity will need to be included on your tax return.
-Here are some things you might need to do this tax season if your family has a college savings plan:
+Here’s what to be aware of this tax season if your family has a college savings plan:

-If you’ve simply been contributing to an existing 529 account you may not have to report anything on your federal income tax return.
-Unlike an IRA, contributions to a 529 plan are not deductible and therefore do not have to be reported on federal income tax returns.
+If you’ve contributed to an existing 529 account, you may not have to report anything on your federal income tax return.
+Unlike an IRA, contributions to a 529 plan are not deductible and do not have to be reported on federal income tax returns.
 What’s more, the investment earnings in your account are not reportable until the year they are withdrawn.
 529 plans save taxpayers billions of dollars on their income taxes.

 Perhaps you took a distribution last year and received a Form 1099-Q from the plan – does this mean you have to report the earnings?
 It depends on what the withdrawal was used to pay for.
-If the funds were spent on qualified education expenses or rolled into another 529 plan you don’t have to report anything.
-However, 529 funds spent on purchases that do not fall into one of these two categories will be considered taxable withdrawals.
+If the funds were spent on qualified education expenses or rolled into another 529 plan, you don’t have to report anything.
+However, 529 funds spent on purchases not falling into one of these two categories will be considered taxable withdrawals.

 2. Report any taxable 529 plan withdrawals